HyagoOliveira/Persistence/README.md

 To check the files, click on the **Open Save Folder** button.

 ![The SaveRawFile](/Docs~/SaveRawFile-OpenSaveFolder.png "The Save Raw File option")

+When in the develop process, you can use the static function `PersistenceSettings.LoadRawFile<T>()` to quickly load your save raw file.
+This is faster since it will not uncompress or decrypt the raw file.

 ## Installation